ESL Questions About Human Rights

 Freedom of speech is another crucial human right.
 It grants individuals the freedom to express their opinions, ideas, and beliefs, without fear of retaliation or censorship.
 This right is vital for a functioning democracy, as it allows citizens to participate in public discourse and hold their governments accountable for their actions.

-See also ESL Questions About Bioethics
+See also ESL Questions About Cleanliness

 Religious freedom is also a significant human right.
 It guarantees individuals the freedom to practice any religion or belief system of their choice, or to choose not to follow any religion at all.
 This right allows individuals to express their spirituality and personal convictions freely, without fear of persecution or coercion.